horsaen/afreeca-downloader/README.md

 Mess up the order and it won't work

-Please note: still heavily in beta, their api sucks and the reliability is horrid, don't expect it to work too much
+Please note: still heavily in beta, their api sucks and the reliability is horrid, don't expect it to work too much New note: apparently it works a lot better if you're logged in, but needs more testing, keeping kick dl in the downloader for now

 ## Modes